Injury Lawyers in Atlanta and Savannah Handling Cases Involving Defective Jeep Brakes

 Georgia auto defect attorneys holding Chrysler responsible for putting profit before safety

 Automakers are required to properly design and make their vehicles.
 This requirement extends to all the parts used in the vehicle.
 Car manufacturers, parts manufacturers, and others in the distribution chain can be held liable for any injuries or deaths their defects and poor workmanship cause.
 This accountability applies to all car and part makers, such as Chrysler and Chrysler Fiat, whose vehicles have been recalled for faulty brakes several times over the past few years.

-The Atlanta auto defect lawyers at Harris Lowry Manton LLP have obtained numerous six-, seven-, and eight-figure verdicts and settlements in a broad range of cases, including the top verdicts in six different practice areas.
+The Atlanta auto defect lawyers at Harris Lowry Manton LLP have obtained numerous six-, seven-, and eight-figure verdicts and settlements in a broad range of cases, including the top verdicts in seven different practice areas.
 In product liability cases, we work with engineers, car experts, traffic reconstruction experts, and other highly skilled professionals to build strong cases for defective brakes:

 - $4.5 Million verdict against Chrysler for a defective brake shifter that led to the death of a child